 - 2 teaspoons grated orange zest, preferably organic

-- 1. Using a stand mixer with a paddle attachment, combine the cranberries, sugar, and zest on a very slow speed for at least an hour, until the cranberries begin to break down.
+- Using a stand mixer with a paddle attachment, combine the cranberries, sugar, and zest on a very slow speed for at least an hour—yes, as in 60 minutes—until the cranberries begin to break down.

-- 2. Cover and refrigerate for at least a couple hours and up to a couple days.
+- Cover and refrigerate the citrus cranberry sauce for at least a couple hours and up to a couple days.

 So simple to make and no splattering your stove or clothes!
-Our guests raved about this chutney.
+Our guests raved about this uncooked cranberry sauce.
 It has a wonderful texture and a bright, crisp cranberry flavor.
 One hour in the mixer was sufficient.
 It’s been in the fridge for about 24 hours and still holding together nicely!